ERafaelMartinez/flow_solver/ArchitectureOverview.md

                 - Implement the system's differential equations in discretized form to set up the pressure Poisson equation.

-                - Implement methods to apply boundary conditions specific to the pressure and velocity fields.
+                - Declare method(s) to apply/set boundary conditions specific to the pressure and velocity fields.

-                - Declare a virtual method which solves a single iteration of the pressure Poisson equation.
+                - Declare a method which solves a single iteration of the pressure Poisson equation.

                 - Declare a method to perform multiple iterations until convergence is reached or a maximum number of iterations is met.